VivekVardhanArrabelli/importdependencymap/README.md

 # Build for India

 Build for India helps identify domestic manufacturing opportunities by tracking imports, opportunity scores, and partner concentration for each HS code.
-The stack pairs a FastAPI backend, Postgres analytics tables, CSV fallbacks, and a lightweight static client served from the same origin.
+The stack pairs a FastAPI backend, Postgres analytics tables, and a lightweight static client served from the same origin.

 ## Requirements
 - Python 3.10+